DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_20_first-keys.md

 Follow the setup procedure recommended from each manufacturer.
 Protect the devices with a pin (use two different pins for the two devices).
 We are going to write down the pins on information packages later.
 The pin is only to protect you if someone gets physical access to the device and isn't super important (but don´t use 0000 as pin because of that..).
 Use PINs you can remember yourself.

-Update the firmware if you don't have the latest version.
+Update the firmware on the hardware wallets if you don't have the latest version.

 We are going to protect the seed in our hardware wallets with different passwords/passphrases.
-The method for how to use a password is different for each manufacturer, check their guides (for example [Ledger](https://support.ledger.com/hc/en-us/articles/115005214529-Advanced-passphrase-security)).
+The method for how to use a password with your seed is different for each manufacturer, check their guides (for example [Ledger](https://support.ledger.com/hc/en-us/articles/115005214529-Advanced-passphrase-security)).
 On Ledger it needs to be setup on the device (you can use a temporary passphrase since we wont use it much) and with Trezor you can do it in Electrum later.
 You don't need to set it up on the devices now, generate the passwords now and put it into the devices when we construct the multi-sig wallet.

 Most vulnerabilities that’s been detected in hardware wallets would’ve been stopped with a strong password.
 We humans are pretty terrible at generating random passwords.
 So, it’s probably safer to generate a password with a password manager on your computer then trying to come up with a password yourself.
 You could use Lastpass, KeypassX or a similar service.
 A password manager is a great place to store moderately sensitive information in (like public keys and even more sensitive information like the password that protects the seed, but never put your seed on a "hot" computer).
 If you are given the option, generate a password without symbols that can be confused (big o and zero etc).
 If you don't want to use an online service like Lastpass, you could use an encrypted secure note stored on a USB instead.
 The important part is that this information should be availible if your house burns down.
 We are refaring to this as the `digital note` from now on.